Deliverables Aren't Outcomes

 Avoid using the word “impact” to describe your team’s achievements unless you refer to verifiable contributions to society or to the company’s topline, bottomline, employees, suppliers, or brand.

 This is only the start.
 Once misleading language is banished, the vacuum it leaves behind will bring up the question of how to truly lay claim to contributing to outcomes that matter.
 How do we bridge the gap and create linkages between intermediate outcomes and business outcomes?
-Please get in touch to understand how I have been helping clients in this area.
+A new method call "Business Retrospectives" can help.
+I have developed it based on my consulting experience and it is getting good reviews in private previews.
 It is usually a significant undertaking in itself and is sometimes frustrated by resistance to change on the business side.
 I call it business inertia.